-Towing equipment to consider may include a weight distributing system, and a sway control system.
+Towing equipment to consider may include a weight distributing or sway control system.
 A weight distributing hitch system will redistribute a percentage of the loaded tongue weight of your RV allowing the combination of tow vehicle and RV to sit level and will improve safe drivability.
 The weight of your loaded RV in comparison to the towing capacity of your tow vehicle should be evaluated during this consultation.
+Many weight distribution hitch manufacturers recommend or require that the spring bars be disconnected when traveling off-road as it may transfer extreme amounts of force to the chassis.
+Damage to the chassis due to this use will not be covered under warranty.

-Installation of tow equipment must be performed by a competent installer.
+Installation of tow equipment should be performed by a competent installer.
 Make sure the installation follows the tow vehicle and tow equipment manufacturers' instructions.

 Conventional Travel Trailer: Use a weight distribution hitch rated to pull not less than the RV GVWR and spring bars rated appropriately for your loaded tongue weights.
-The hitch must be equipped with a 2 5/16" diameter ball as close as practical to the rear bumper to minimize rear overhang.
+The hitch must be equipped with a 2 5/16'' diameter ball as close as practical to the rear bumper to minimize rear overhang.
 Under no circumstances add any hitch extenders to the rear of your tow vehicle.